Kirby (series): 1992–1999: Conception and first games

-2000: Introduction of 3D graphics
+2000–2004: Introduction of 3D graphics and further spin-offs

-The first game to have 3D graphics in the Kirby series, Kirby 64: The Crystal Shards, was released on the Nintendo 64 in Japan on March 24, 2000, in North America on June 26, 2000 and in Europe on June 22, 2001.
-The game features a compound ability system that allows two of the seven abilities in the game to be merged, making a new compound ability.
+The first game to have 3D graphics in the Kirby series, Kirby 64: The Crystal Shards, was released on the Nintendo 64 in Japan on March 24, 2000, in North America on June 26, 2000, and in Europe on June 22, 2001.
+The game features a compound ability system that allows two of the seven abilities in the game to be combined, making a new compound ability.
 It also marked the first playable instance of King Dedede, where sections of some stages had Kirby riding piggyback while King Dedede attacked enemies and obstacles with his hammer.
+A Waddle Dee is also playable, by helping Kirby with certain sections in the game.
 It is considered a direct follow-up to Kirby's Dream Land 3 due to the reemergence of Dark Matter and the final boss, albeit in a different form, called 02 (Zero Two).
 It also included three four-player minigames.